ME3-HECM/final-project-bhum-narkchaiya/README.md

 The calibration sequence for color will store the LRGB values for the 8 colors in an array.
 This will be used later in 4.ii to interpret the card during maze navigation.

 ## 3. Mode Selector
 There are two modes (easy/hard) that can be selected with the F2 and F3 buttons on the clicker board.
+The easy mode will be able to differentiate between red, blue, and green.
+Whereas, the hard mode will be able to interpret all 8 colors of the cards.
 ## 4. Maze Navigation
 ### i.
 Reading Color